Maragtas

-The Maragtas is a work by Pedro Alcantara Monteclaro titled (in English translation) History of Panay from the first inhabitants and the Bornean immigrants, from which they descended, to the arrival of the Spaniards.
-The work is in mixed Hiligaynon and Kinaray-a languages in Iloilo in 1907.
-It is an original work based on written and oral sources available to the author.
+The Maragtas (English title: History of Panay from the first inhabitants and the Bornean immigrants, from which they descended, to the arrival of the Spaniards) is a 1907 work by Pedro Alcántara Monteclaro.
+Written in mixed Hiligaynon and Kinaray-a languages from Iloilo in the Philippines.
+An original composition based on written and oral sources available to Alcántara, the narrative has been the subject of debates as to its historicity.

-Nonetheless, whether the work is purely fictional has been debated.

 Content

 The Maragtas is an original work which purports to be based on written and oral sources of which no copy has survived.
-The author makes no claim that the work contains a transcription of particular pre-Hispanic documents.
+The author makes no claim that the work contains a transcription of particular pre-colonial documents.
 The work consists of a publisher's introduction by Salvador Laguda, a foreword by the author, six chapters, and an epilogue.

-The first chapter describes the former customs, clothes, dialect, heredity, organization, etc. of the Aetas of Panay, with special mention of Marikudo, son of old Chief Polpulan; the second chapter begins a narrative of the ten Datus flight from Borneo and the tyranny of Rajah Makatunaw there, to the island of Panay.
-The datus bartered with a local Ati chieftain Marikudo for the plains and valleys of the island, offering gold in return.
-One datu, Paiburong, was given the territory of Irong-Irong, which is now the province of Iloilo in the Philippines; the third chapter tells of the romance of Sumakwel, Kapinangan and her lover Gurung-garung; the fourth chapter concludes the tale of the ten datus, telling about their political arrangements and their circumnavigation of the island; the fifth chapter describes language, commerce, clothing, customs, marriages, funerals, mourning habits, cockfighting, timekeeping techniques, calendars, and personal characteristics; the sixth and final chapter gives a list of Spanish officials between 1637 and 1808; the epilog contains a few eighteenth-century dates.
+The first chapter describes the former customs, clothes, dialect, heredity, organization, etc. of the aboriginal Ati on the island of Panay, with special mention of Chief Marikudo, son of the old Chief Polpulan.
+The second chapter contains the beginning of the narrative concerning ten Datus fleeing Borneo and the tyranny of Raja Makatunaw there.
+On arriving in Panay, the ten datus bartered with Marikudo for the plains and valleys of the island, offering gold in return.
+Datu Paiburong, in particular, was given the territory of Irong-Irong, now the province of Iloilo in the Philippines.
+The third chapter tells of the romance of Sumakwel, his wife Kapinangan, and her lover Gurung-garung, while the fourth chapter concludes the tale of the ten datus, including their political arrangements and their circumnavigation of the island.
+The fifth chapter describes the local language, commerce, clothing, customs, marriages, funerals, mourning habits, cockfighting, timekeeping techniques, calendars, and personal characteristics.
+The sixth and last chapter lists of Spanish officials between 1637 and 1808, while an epilogue contains some 18th-century dates.